v-azevedo/BuberDinner/NOTES.md

  public static IServiceCollection AddMappings(this IServiceCollection services) {
   var config = TypeAdapterConfig.GlobalSettings;
-  config.Scan(Assembly.GetExecutingAssembly()); // Receives the assembly that will be scanned. services.AddSingleton(config); // Add this global configuration as a singleton, and therefore only instantiated once;
+  config.Scan(Assembly.GetExecutingAssembly()); // Receives the assembly that will be scanned, in this case only the executing one: "AuthenticationMappingConfig". services.AddSingleton(config); // Add this global configuration as a singleton, and therefore only instantiated once;
   services.AddScoped<IMapper, ServiceMapper>(); // Add scoped the Service Mapper to the IMapper, is necessary for dependency injection. return services;